 When he saw the violence, sadness, and selfishness around him, he vowed to find a way to end human suffering.

 After studying with many sages, gurus, and ascetics, he sat beneath a Bodhi tree.
-After 49 days of intense meditation, he rose, Enlightened and eager to share his newfound spiritual understandings.
+And after 49 days of intense meditation, he rose, enlightened and eager to share his newfound spiritual understandings.

 While Siddhārtha Gautama did become The Buddha, Siddhārtha was not a god.
 He made no claims to divine origins or powers.
 He was just a mortal man who wanted to share his ideas with any who would listen.

-Monotheistic religions believe in the existence of only one God and creator.
-Polytheistic religions believe in the existence of many gods and deities, often belonging to a divine pantheon.
+So, monotheistic religions believe in the existence of only one God and creator.
+And polytheistic religions believe in the existence of many gods and deities, often belonging to a divine pantheon.

 Buddhism is neither.
 Instead, Buddhism is a nontheistic religion, which means that Buddhism has no official god or deity.